RavenCutie21/Voice-Changer-Settings/README.md

 wow that was easy wasnt it!

-# Special Fix Section for Audio
+# Fix Section for Audio making noises on its own

 You are going to need Audio Suppression of some kind if you have constant background noise on your normal microphone.
 Just pick one below, I will list two options